jgmenu/jgmenu/docs/manual/jgmenu-pmenu.1.md

 accordance with the XDG menu-spec.
 This is a generic approach which
 avoids Desktop Environment specific rules defined in the .menu file.
 It ensures that all .desktop files are included in the menu.

-This program is designed to be run by jgmenu by settings the
-following in jgmenurc:

-    csv_cmd = pmenu

 The root menu is appended/prepended by the contents of the following
 files if they exist: